 What is Malaria?

-Malaria is prevalent throughout most of the tropical world, producing a situation in which 40% of the world's population is at risk for acquiring this disease.
-Affecting 300 to 500 million people yearly, malaria is considered one of the most common infectious diseases and the most important of the parasitic diseases.
+Malaria is prevalent throughout most of the tropical world, producing a situation in which 50% of the world's population is at risk for acquiring this disease.
+Affecting 212 million people yearly, malaria is considered one of the most common infectious diseases and the most important of the parasitic diseases.
 Infections in humans are caused by four different species of the genus Plasmodium.
 Plasmodium falciparum, Plasmodium malaria, Plasmodium vivax, and Plasmodium ovale are associated with different clinical presentations, progression, prevalence, and antimalarial resistance patterns.
-P. falciparum infection results in the highest morbidity and mortality, accounting for almost all of the over 1 million deaths caused by malaria annually.
+P. falciparum infection results in the highest morbidity and mortality, accounting for almost all of the 429,000 deaths caused by malaria annually.

 Why should the developed world care?

-Cases of malaria around the world have increased greatly over the past five years.
-Just as seriously, the parasite is rapidly becoming resistant to the drugs we use for its prevention and treatment.
+Although cases of malaria around the world have decreased in recent years, the parasite is rapidly becoming resistant to the drugs we use for its prevention and treatment.
+In addition, the mosquito is becoming resistant to the sprays and treated nets we use to prevent transmission to humans.

 Many U.S. citizens travel to malarious areas and are at severe risk of the disease when they return home if not properly diagnosed and effectively treated.
-The Centers for Disease Control and Prevention, which reports between 1,600 and 2,000 cases in the United States annually, considers this to be about half the actual number of cases occurring in the country.
+The Centers for Disease Control and Prevention, which reports between 1,500 cases in the United States annually, considers this to be about half the actual number of cases occurring in the country.

 Anopheles mosquitoes, which transmit malaria, are common in most populated regions of the world, including almost everywhere in the United States.
 In the United States, occasional outbreaks transmitted locally by indigenous mosquitoes have occurred in the past five years in California, Texas, Michigan and near New York City.